 Connecting With SSH on VPS Plans

 - Step 1.
-Log in to your SPanel server dashboard and select “Manage SSH Access” from the left navigation bar.
+Log in to your SPanel Admin Interface and select “Manage SSH Access” from the navigation bar.

 - Step 2.
 Use the toggle switches next to individual accounts to enable and disable SSH access.

 - Step 3.
 You are now ready to log in to your server using SSH.
 Dedicated clients like PuTTY give you more options, but you can also use built-in interpreters like the Terminal on Unix-based systems or Windows’ PowerShell.

 NOTE: Make note of the port you’ll use to establish an SSH connection.
 The default SSH port is port 22, but many hosting providers change it for security reasons.
 For example, the SSH port for ScalaHosting’s managed VPS plans is port 6543.